circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Data Structures

-The Consensus Driver is concerned with running the consensus algorithm for a single height, ie. it drives the state machine across multiple rounds.
+The Consensus Driver is concerned with running the consensus algorithm for a single height, i.e. it drives the state machine across multiple rounds.

 It is therefore initialized with the height once and the instance is destroyed once a value for that height has been decided.
 Other parameters are required during initialization and operation as described below.